Anne U. White Trail, Anne U. White Trailhead, Boulder - Denver - Golden - Fort Collins - Lyons, Colorado

 Anne U. White Trailhead

 |Start-End Elevation:||6,040' - 6,530' (6,530' max elevation)|

 |Elevation Change:||+490' net elevation gain (+610' total roundtrip elevation gain)|

 The Anne U. White Trail is named in memory of Anne Underwood White, a local writer and open space advocate who donated 20 acres for the creation of this trail.

-The Anne U. White Trail follows Four Mile Canyon Creek through a narrow canyon hemmed in by dense forest and steep rock walls.
-Ponderosa, fir, aspen, cottonwood, willow, and maple line this richly appointed riparian corridor.
-A leafy understory yields a diverse collection of summer wildflowers and brilliant autumn colors.
+The Anne U. White Trail follows Four Mile Canyon Creek through a narrow canyon hemmed by thick timber and steep rock walls.
+Ponderosa, fir, aspen, cottonwood, willow and maple line this lux riparian corridor, which yields a diverse collection of summer wildflowers and autumn colors.

-Perennial water, flowers, abundant natural edibles and shelter attract an array of wildlife including hummingbirds, deer, fox, coyote, bobcat, bear and mountain lion.
-This gentle trail welcomes individuals of all abilities, families, dogs, trail runners and winter recreation.
+Perennial water, flowers, abundant natural edibles and shelter attract hummingbirds, deer, fox, coyote, bobcat bear and mountain lion.
+Mild grades welcome families, dogs, trail runners and winter recreation: